rohit0718/tp/docs/UserGuide.md

 #### Adding a module: `add mod`

 Adds a module to the ModBook.
-This command can be executed in the [modules view](#modules-view).
+You can only execute this command in the [modules view](#modules-view).

 Format: `add mod c/CODE [n/NAME]`